imagej/imagej.github.io/_pages/plugins/mobie.md

 ## Overview

-MoBIE (Multimodal Big Image Data Exploration) is a framework for sharing and interactive browsing of multimodal big image data.
-The MoBIE Fiji viewer is based on [BigDataViewer](/plugins/bdv) and enables browsing of MoBIE datasets.
-For more information please visit the GitHub [README](https://github.com/mobie-org/mobie).
+MoBIE (Multimodal Big Image Data Exploration) is a framework for sharing and interactive browsing of multi-modal cloud-hosted big image data.
+For more information please [visit the documentation](https://mobie.github.io/).

 ## Installation